 Snow and ice can easily be tracked in from outside to your lobby or to the entrance areas of your facilities.
 By making sure these areas are clean and dry after a major winter storm, you will lower the chance of a slip-and-fall accident that could cause serious injuries for staff members, customers and guests to your business premises.

 At the Di Lauri & Hewitt Law Group, we offer the most comprehensive legal support for businesses and property owners in New Jersey and New York State.
 We can provide personal injury defense and commercial litigation representation for clients in a wide range of areas, including contract disputes, employment litigation and insurance defense.
-If you need the most practical and positive support for your legal situation, call 973-285-3220 to schedule a consultation with Robert J. Di Lauri or any of the team at Di Lauri & Hewitt Law Group.
+If you need the most practical and positive support for your legal situation, call us at 973-354-5783 to schedule a consultation.
 We look forward to the opportunity to serve your legal needs now and in the future.